bbatsov/batsov.com/_posts/2013-06-26-the-elements-of-style-in-ruby-number-1-maximum-line-length.markdown

 main competitor Python upholds the same line length limit.

-Many would argue that such a restriction does not make sense with the advances in computer displays in recent years - after all a full hd computer display would give you much more columns to play with.
+Many would argue that such a restriction does not make sense with the advances in computer displays in recent years - after all a Full HD computer display would give you many more columns to play with.
 Why not go with no limit what-so-ever?
 That would be simple, right?

 Wrong!
 We should definitely have a limit - that's beyond any